solution-libre/puppet-wrappers/README.md

 ## Overview

-Puppet module to wrap some defined resource types that doesn't appear on Puppet's ENC Foreman
+Puppet module to wrap some defined resource types that doesn't appear on Puppet's ENC [Foreman](http://theforeman.org/).

 ## Reference